Vision

 Committees, Institutes, and Technical Groups

-Committees: The LA Section has several committees: Legislative Activities Committe, Membership Committee, Newsletter Committe, Sustainability Committee, History and Heritage Committee, and Water Committee.
+Committees: The LA Section has several committees: Legislative Activities Committee, Membership Committee, Newsletter Committee, Sustainability Committee, History and Heritage Committee, and Water Committee.

 Outreach